Dynamics, data and reconstruction: Introduction

 \section{Introduction}

 The mathematical notion of a dynamical system - a space $\Omega$ along with group of transformations $\Phi^t:\Omega \to \Omega$ is present in most natural, mechanical and human-driven systems, such as the climate, ecological models, controls systems, and the stock market.
 The points in the space $\Omega$ represent the states the system could be in.
 The index $t$ represents time and can be either a continuous or discrete variable.
 For each time $t$, $\Phi^t$ represents a transformation or rearrangement of the states.
-The pair $(\Omega, \Phi^t)$ can create many different kinds of phenomenon - statistical, topological and geometric.
-The field of dynamical systems theory is devoted to the study and classification of these phenomenon.
+This leads to different kinds of phenomena - statistical, topological and geometric.

-However, a dynamical system is rarely manifest as the pair $(\Omega, \Phi^t)$.
-Often the phase space $\Omega$ is not known or too abstract (e.g. climate, epidemiology).
+However the pair $(\Omega, \Phi^t)$ itself may not be visible.
+For example in climate, epidemiological phenomena, the phase space $\Omega$ is not known or too abstract.
 Sometimes $\Omega$ may be known but the dynamical law $\Phi^t$ is not apparent.
 The dynamical system is usually indirectly observed via an observation or measurement map $\phi:\Omega \to \real^d$.
-Note that for any initial point $\omega$ of $\Omega$, and an orbit $\SetDef{ \Phi^t \omega }{ 0\leq t \leq T }$ up to time $T$, one obtains a time series $\SetDef{ \phi \paran{ \Phi^t \omega } }{ 0\leq t \leq T }$ of $d$-dimensional data points.
-The field of \emph{data-driven discovery} of dynamical systems is about building algorithms that receive such timeseries and attempt a reconstruction of the underlying dynamical system \cite[e.g.]{BerryDas2023learning, BerryDas2024review}.
-Our main result is based on a mathematical formulation of the above notions.
-It can be stated as
+Then for any initial point $\omega$ of $\Omega$, and an orbit $\SetDef{ \Phi^t \omega }{ 0\leq t \leq T }$ up to time $T$, one obtains a time series $\SetDef{ \phi \paran{ \Phi^t \omega } }{ 0\leq t \leq T }$ of $d$-dimensional data points.
+The task of \emph{data-driven discovery} of dynamical systems is to attempt a reconstruction of the underlying dynamical system solely from such time series \cite[e.g.]{BerryDas2023learning, BerryDas2024review}.

-\begin{corollary} Any data-driven reconstruction algorithm that provides a best outer approximation, produces an exact reconstruction of observable discrete-time dynamical systems. \end{corollary}